OpenChain-Project/Telco-WG/OpenChain-Telco-SBOM-Guide_1.2_DRAFT_EN.md

 #### 3.2.2 Rationale
 Recognizing the Telco industry need for harmonization and special requirements, the “OpenChain Telco SBOM Guide” is proposed to ensure predictability to the industry as to the elements of an SBOM that is expected.

-In SPDX, it maps to PackageChecksum or PackageVerificationCode.
+In SPDX 2.2 and 2.3, it maps to `PackageChecksum` or `PackageVerificationCode`.
 Most SCA tools have the capability to produce hashes.

 The CISA document "Framing Software Component Transparency: Establishing a Common Software Bill of Materials (SBOM), Third Edition" https://www.cisa.gov/resources-tools/resources/framing-software-component-transparency-2024 allows both, see table in section 2.5.

-CISA Minimum elements require License.
+CISA Minimum Elements require License.
 In versions 1.0 and 1.1 of the Guide, PackageLicenseConcluded and PackageLicenseDeclared were mandatory, but could be NOASSERTION.
-In order to comply with CISA minimum elements, at least one of them must contain a real license (either from the SPDX license list or a custom license).
+In order to comply with CISA Minimum Elements, at least one of them must contain a real license (either from the SPDX license list or a custom license).

 Package-URL (PURL) is a _de facto_ standard to uniquely identify software packages.
 It is also an ECMA standard.